 II.
 Revise for precision

 But even as you revise: don’t start with revising for precision!
-It’s best to progress from the so-called higher-order concerns (content & macrostructure) towards the lower-order concerns (language & style, including precision).
+It’s best to progress from the so-called higher-order concerns (content and macrostructure) towards the lower-order concerns (language and style, including precision).

 III.
 Utilize (peer) feedback